 - This rule is not required in the removal of Impacted third molars

 Both of these rules are followed even in full mouth extraction in both maxillary and mandibular teeth.

-Sequence of teeth to be extracted in full mouth extraction:
+The sequence of teeth to be extracted in full mouth extraction:

 - Maxillary posterior teeth (1st and 2nd Premolars, 2nd and 3rd molars) except 1st molars

 - Maxillary anterior teeth(central and laterals) except canine

 - Maxillary Canine